vrkansagara/laminas-adminpanel/README.md

 ## Goal

-The gola of making this admin panel to server a basic need of each web application which majory focus on three points.
+The goal of making this admin panel to server a basic need of web application using `Laminas` component.

 (1) Speed
 (2) Performance
 (3) Accuracy

-This will be totaly focus on SPA (Speed + Performance + Accuracy) theroy.
+This will be totally focus on SPA (Speed + Performance + Accuracy) theory.